lextoumbourou/notes/notes/permanent/predicate-logic.md

 cover: /_media/predicate-logic-cover.png
 ---

-An extension of [Propositional Logic](propositional-logic.md) that uses variables and quantifiers to represent and analyse [Statement](../../../permanent/logical-statement.md)s.
+An extension of [Propositional Logic](propositional-logic.md) that uses variables and quantifiers to represent and analyse [Statements](../../../permanent/logical-statement.md).
 ## [Predicate](predicate.md)

-Is a [[statement]] that includes a variable.
+Is a [Statement](../../../permanent/logical-statement.md) that includes a variable.

 - $P(x)$: "x is a prime number"